There are two main types of SPIN offered by RCPCH:

 How long does the training take?

-For trainees in level 3, the indicative training time is about 12-18 months full time, though this is purely indicative based on usual training placements and rotations.
+For Level 3 trainees the indicative training time is about 12-18 months full time, though this is purely indicative based on usual training placements and rotations.

-For post completion paediatricians, the time ranges from 12 months to 5 years, depending on existing working arrangements (see Step 1 for submitting application below).
+For post completion paediatricians the time ranges from 12 months to 5 years, depending on existing working arrangements (see Step 1 - submit your application).

 Are the modules GMC accredited?

 Trainees in level 3 general paediatrics will enter the GMC specialist register with paediatrics.

 How do I get a SPIN placement during my level 3 training?

 Contact your Head of School and Training Programme Director to request a placement.
 Find yours on our Regions listing.

 How do I get a SPIN placement as a post completion paediatrician?

 You will need support from a Trust figure who has the authority to approve job plans, such as a medical director or clinical director.
 This signatory is required so you can demonstrate your suitability and that your faculty are prepared to provide your training and enable you to acquire the experience.

 - Post completion paediatricians - If you are using retrospective evidence you must ensure that you describe what SPIN requirements you have already met and how you will maintain these while completing your SPIN.
 You will need to detail what requirements you have outstanding and how you will achieve these.
 Indicatively, retrospective evidence older than five years is unlikely to be considered current enough for a SPIN module, and should be commensurate with level 3 Progress Curriculum capabilities.

 There is no guarantee that your retrospective experience will be approved and this is at the discretion of the CSAC/ SPIN lead.